Abrifq/abrifq/README.md

 I got a day job and in my free time I work on my projects.
 Also, I sometimes push bug-fixes to [vscode][vscode] or help fix random projects' documentations when I find a something that irritates me. :3

-I'm currently working on 2 projects that will help me manage a [github kanban board][what-is-github-project] more easily.
+I'm currently "working on" 2 projects that will help me manage a [github kanban board][what-is-github-project] more easily.
+Well, thanks to ADHD, I'm mostly focused on small daily tasks I can do in my free time but I still try to visit those projects too.
+If I see a bug on a project somewhere while doomscrolling cat pics, consider that bug fixed. lol.

 After I make a MVP that's good enough for me from those projects, I will [move my past project notes][move-notes] to [my kanban board: "Side Project Backlog"][my-github-project].